csc-training/geocomputing/gdal/readme.md

 ```

 > [!IMPORTANT]
-> If you want to run more computationally heavy GDAL commands, then use [interactive session](https://docs.csc.fi/computing/running/interactive-usage/) on a compute node, easiest with a [Compute node shell]() in web interface.
+> If you want to run more computationally heavy GDAL commands, then use [interactive session](https://docs.csc.fi/computing/running/interactive-usage/) on a compute node, easiest with a Compute node shell in the web interface.

 ## Serial batch job

 We will use Puhti web interface simple file editor for editing the files in this exercise.

 * Open another tab in your web browser to [Puhti web interface](https://puhti.csc.fi).
-* Open Files -> `/scratch/project_200xxx`
+* Open Files -> `/scratch/project_20xxxx`
 * Open folders: `students` -> `cscusername` -> `geocomputing` -> `gdal`

-Open the files with Edit under the menu on the right of file name.
+Open the files with Edit under the menu on the right of the file name.
 * [gdal_serial.sh](gdal_serial.sh) - the bash script, includes GDAL commands to be executed.
-For handling several files a for loop is used.
+A for loop is used for handling several files.
 	* Change the project name and username to yours in the GDAL command.
 Save.
 * [gdal_batch_job_serial.sh](gdal_batch_job_serial.sh) - the batch job script.
-Where are output and error messages written?
-How many cores and for how long time are reserved?
+Where are the output and error messages written?
+How many cores and for how long time are they reserved?
 How much memory?
 Which partition is used?
 Which modules are used?
 	* Change the project name in `#SBATCH --account` setting.
 Save.

 * In the Login shell window, run the script as batch file: